 What happens if I delete or make an account inactive?

-• The account will no longer appear in active lists but remains in historical reports.
+Making an account inactive does not remove its historical transactions.
+The account no longer appears in active account lists but remains available in historical financial reports.

 Can I merge accounts in the Chart of Accounts?